ecmwf/open-ecpds/Options.md

 Allow adding a delay to the scheduled time of a data transfer submitted to this destination.
 This delay will be in addition to any existing delay already set up through the ecpds (-delay) command or the "incoming.delay" option for this destination.

 ### scheduler.force
-When a file is pushed to this destination, this option allows modification of various scheduler parameters such as "scheduler.lifetime", "scheduler.delay", "scheduler.noRetrieval", "scheduler.asap", "scheduler.transfergroup" and "scheduler.standby".
+When a file is pushed to this destination, this option allows modification of various scheduler parameters such as "scheduler.lifetime", "scheduler.delay", "scheduler.noRetrieval", "scheduler.asap", "scheduler.transfergroup", "scheduler.version" and "scheduler.standby".
 The "pattern" and "ignore" parameters use regular expressions (regex) to select specific files in a single line.
 For instance: scheduler.force = "asap=yes;standby=never;pattern=E1(.*)".
 This setting takes precedence over other parameters defined outside the "scheduler.force" option.
 If necessary, this option can be divided across multiple lines to provide specific rules for different groups of data transfers.
 In this case, each line should follow this format: " ({operator} filename) {options}".
 The {operator} can be one of the following: ".=" (starts with), "==" (equals to; if the filename part is between {} then it is considered a regex), "=." (ends with), "!=" (not equal to).
 For example: "(== {avhrr_n.*}) standby=never;delay=2h".

 ### scheduler.forceStop
 If the "failOnDestinationNotFound" option is enabled in the "ECpdsPlugin" of the master (ecmwf.properties files), this setting allows any data transfer request submitted to this destination to be forcibly set to the STOP status.